NishanthRaveendran/BittyCity/README.md

 # BittyCity

 This is a city simulation game where the goal is to grow the city as large as possible.
 The project design follows the PAC software architecture and it was developed in **C#** with **Unity**.

 Created by Nishanth Raveendran, Rick Huang, Grace Liu, Wyatt Wismer, and Mustafa Choueib for *3A04 Final Project*.

+### BittyCity
 The game begins with 2 citizens, a sidewalk, and a building.
 Citizens have the ability to build new sidewalks or buildings, or they can meet up to reproduce.
 As the game progresses, citizens will grow the city on their own.

 <img src="https://github.com/NishanthRaveendran/BittyCity/blob/master/Assets/first.gif" width="320" height="180">